abssll/NET731/Week7/README.md

 All diagnostic data from the NSG and VNet was sent to a central Log Analytics Workspace (week7-law) for aggregation, storage, and analysis.
 The alert triggers when CPU usage exceeds 80% for 5 minutes.
 An email notification is sent to inform the administrator so that corrective action can be taken.

+Monitoring is critical in a cloud environment because it provides real-time visibility into system performance, availability, and security.
+It helps detect issues early, such as high CPU usage or unusual network traffic, allowing administrators to respond quickly and prevent system failures.

+In cloud environments, monitoring is highly automated and scalable, with built-in tools like Azure Monitor that can track resources across multiple regions and services.
+In contrast, on-premises monitoring is often limited to local infrastructure and requires manual setup, making it less flexible and harder to scale.

+A metric is a numerical value collected at regular intervals, such as CPU usage or network traffic, used for monitoring performance and trends over time.

+A log is a detailed record of events, such as system actions, errors, or security events, used for troubleshooting and auditing.

+Metrics are typically used for performance monitoring and alerts, while logs are used for in-depth analysis and investigating specific issues.

+If a virtual machine shows consistently high CPU usage at 2am, the first step would be to check scheduled tasks or background processes that may be running at that time.
+This could include system updates, backups, or automated scripts.

+Next, logs and metrics would be reviewed to identify abnormal activity, such as unexpected spikes or repeated processes.
+Security should also be considered, as high CPU usage could indicate malicious activity such as unauthorized access or attacks.

+Finally, performance monitoring tools would be used to determine if the workload is expected or if resources need to be scaled to handle demand.

+Monitoring data can be used to identify underutilized resources and reduce unnecessary costs.
+For example, if CPU and network usage remain consistently low, the virtual machine size can be reduced to a smaller, more cost-effective option.

+Monitoring can also detect inefficient workloads, excessive data transfer, or unused services, allowing administrators to optimize resource allocation.

+By analysing usage patterns over time, organizations can make informed decisions about scaling resources up or down, improving both performance and cost efficiency.